tesujimath/nu_plugin_tracer/README.md

 This is a diagnostic wrapper for [Nu plugins](https://www.nushell.sh/book/plugins.html) which dumps the raw plugin stdin and stdout into files in the current directory.

+This is probably only useful for people writing plugins in languages other than Rust.

 ## Usage

 The program needs to be installed somewhere on the Nu plugin path, with a name corresponding to the plugin desiring to be wrapped.
 It is insufficient for this to be a symlink, because Nu canonicalizes paths, resulting in the tracer program not being able to determine its name as invoked as a plugin.